Pylons/pyramid/docs/glossary.rst

      ``__str__`` method that outputs a corresponding :term:`userid`.

    security policy
-     A security policy in :app:`Pyramid` terms is a bit of code which has an API which identifies the user associated with the current request (perhaps via a cookie or ``Authorization`` header) and determines whether or not that user is permitted to access the requested resource.
+     A security policy in :app:`Pyramid` terms is an object implementing the :class:`pyramid.interfaces.ISecurityPolicy` API which identifies the user
+     associated with the current request
+     (perhaps via a cookie or ``Authorization`` header) and determines whether or not that user is permitted to access the requested resource.

    authorization policy
      An authorization policy in :app:`Pyramid` terms is a bit of